omid-arhami/topolow/README.md

 ## Documentation

+See the full documentation of the package and all functionalities in https://github.com/omid-arhami/topolow/blob/main/build/topolow-manual.pdf

-For detailed documentation of functions in Topolow package:
+For detailed documentation of a specific function in Topolow package:

 ```r
 # View documentation